ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 4. Next, the user selects an account.
 An access token and a refresh token are generated and returned to the user.
 These tokens are bound to the selected account.
 The tokens contain an identity, an account, and some rights.

-5. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login**.
+5. At this point in the process, the IAM Identity Service generates an {{site.data.keyword.atracker_short}} event with action **iam-identity.user-refreshtoken.login**.